 NCCL gives you the opportunity to meet members with similar interests as well as Annual Chapter Leader Forum (ACLF) attendees.
 By attending NCCL, you can:

-Bring your laptop, tablet or smart device, resolution ideas, your CV, and printed handouts (handouts are available online and in the mobile app in April).
+Bring your laptop, tablet, USB Flash Drive, resolution ideas, your CV, and printed handouts (if you want them).
+Handouts are available online and in the mobile app in mid-April.